Sparsification of Matrices and Compressed Sensing: Tradeoffs between sparsity and compressed sensing

 Observe that some restriction on $k$ as a function of $N$ is necessary: in the limiting case $k = N$, the identity matrix clearly suffices as a sparse sensing matrix.
-Furthermore, combinatorial constructions of sparse matrices are known which have near optimal MIP recovery guarantees \cite{mypaper-PBD}.
-In such matrices $n = \Theta(k^{2})$, and for certain infinite families of matrices (\emph{e.g.} those coming from projective planes) the number of non-zero entries in each column is $\Theta(k)$.
-Results bounding errors in the $\ell_{1}$ norm (so- called RIP-1 guarantees) have been obtained using expander graphs.
-In particular, Bah-Tanner have shown that essentially optimal RIP-1 recovery can be achieved when $\lim_{n\rightarrow\infty} N/n = \alpha$ for some fixed $\alpha$, with a constant number of non-zero entries per column \cite{BahTanner}.
-(See also the discussion of dense vs sparse matrices in Section III of this paper.)
-These bounds are strictly weaker than RIP-2 bounds, though fast specialised algorithms have been developed for signal recovery with such matrices \cite{Ravanmehr}.
+Furthermore, combinatorial constructions of sparse matrices are known which have near optimal recovery guarantees with a mutual incoherence property\footnote{Informally, the $k$-RIP property requires that $k$-sets of columns of $\Phi$ approximate an orthonormal basis.
+The incoherence of a matrix is the maximal inner product of a pair of columns, which is essentially the 2-RIP of $\Phi$.
+In contrast to $k$-RIP, efficient constructions of matrices with near-optimal incoherence are known \cite{mypaper-PBD}, but they have sub-optimal compressed sensing performance.
+Using 2-RIP alone, asymptotically one requires at least $k^{2}$ measurements to recover $k$-sparse signals.
+No practical deterministic construction is known which uses asymptotically fewer measurements; this obstruction is known as the \textit{square-root bottleneck}, and finding more efficient deterministic constructions is a major open problem in compressed sensing.} \cite{mypaper-PBD}.
+In such matrices $n = O(k^{2})$, and for certain \hbox{infinite} families of matrices (e.g., those coming from projective planes) the number of non-zero entries in each column is $\Theta(k)$.
+Results bounding errors in the $\ell_{1}$ norm (so-called RIP-1 guarantees) have been obtained using expander graphs.
+In \hbox{particular}, Bah and Tanner have shown that essentially optimal RIP-1 recovery can be achieved when $\lim_{n\rightarrow\infty} N/n = \alpha$ for some fixed $\alpha$, with a constant number of non-zero entries per column \cite{BahTanner}.
+(See also the discussion of dense versus sparse matrices in Section \ref{SectionMethod} of this paper.)
+These bounds are strictly weaker than RIP-2 bounds, though fast specialised algorithms have been developed for signal recovery with such matrices \cite{Ravanmehr}.\looseness=-1